-1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of Section 143 of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order.
-From the Financial Statement it can be seen that Revenue has increased and Losses are reduced from last year.

-- 2. As required by section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purposes of our audit, subject to our comments in paragraph 'Basis of Qualified Opinion; - (b) Except for the effects of the matter described in the Basis for Qualified Opinion paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.
+- 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of subsection (11) of Section 143 of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
+As required by section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purposes of our audit, subject to our comments in paragraph 'Basis of Qualified Opinion; - (b) Except for the effects of the matter described in the Basis for Qualified Opinion paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.
 The audit of the accounts of Corporate Office and Northern Region was carried out by us, whereas audit of Western Region was audited by the respective branch auditors.
 The report of the branch auditors has been considered by us while preparing our report.
-However, we have observed that the Company is using an accounting package that is obsolete and needs to be upgraded/replaced to cater to its current requirements; - (c) The report on the accounts of Western Region audited under section 143(8) of the Act by the branch auditors has been sent to us and has been properly dealt with by us in preparing this report; - (d) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flow dealt with by this report are in agreement with the books of account of the Company; - (e) Except for the effect of the matter described in the Basis for Qualified Opinion paragraph, in our opinion, the aforesaid Ind AS financial statements comply with the Indian Accounting Standards specified under section 133 of the Act, read with Companies (Indian Accounting Standards ) Rules, 2015, as amended.
+However, we have observed that the Company is using an accounting package that is obsolete and needs to be upgraded/replaced to cater to its current requirements; - (c) The report on the accounts of Western Region audited under section 143(8) of the Act by the branch auditors has been sent to us and has been properly dealt with by us in preparing this report; - (d) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flow dealt with by this report are in agreement with the books of account of the Company;